arrikto/learn-kubeflow/docs/modules/instructor-led/index.md

 ### 9. Finish Designing Pipeline
 To complete your pipeline we need to do a little code reorganization.
 We’ll be training and evaluating three models simultaneously.
-It doesn’t make sense to combine the model training and evaluation code in a single cell or step, which is how the notebook is currently configured on the back of investigation.
+It does not make sense to combine the model training and evaluation code in a single cell or step, which is how the notebook is currently configured on the back of investigation.
 We can use the resources of a Kubernetes cluster more efficiently if we split these phases into separate pipeline steps.